Saturday, April 26, 2025

-Designing IoT Face Recognition AI Robot
+Designing IoT based Face Recognition AI Robot

 In this project, we are going to learn how to design a smart AI robot that can recognize a person’s face, can recognize that person’s voice and thus receive various commands for welcoming guests or for security purposes.
 One can also preview live streaming with a camera through face recognition.